Monday,

 President, CIBN/Chief Executive Officer, the Nigerian Economic Summit Group;

-Professor Akin Oyebode, MON, SAN
+Professor Akin Oyebode, MON, SAN, Professor of

 International Law and Jurisprudence, University of Lagos; Professor

-, Principal, Kenna Partners & Professor of
+Fabian Ajogwu, SAN, FCIArb, Principal, Kenna Partners & Professor of

 Business Law, Lagos Business School; Dr. Cosmos Maduka, CO, Founder/CEO,